amytildazhang/AXEexamples/README.tex.md

 - `mcv_*()`: Runs manual cross-validation and saves $E[Y_j | Y_{-j}]$.

-Example results are obtained by calling each of the functions for each example in turn, e.g. for the Eight schools example:
+Example results are obtained by calling the above functions for each example in turn, e.g. the Eight schools results are generated using the following code:
 ```{r eightex, eval=FALSE}
 eight <- prep_eight()
 eight$cv_yhats  <- mcv_eight()